405th-Infantry-Division/Mantle/mantle.md

 We reserve the right to deny or revoke membership at any time, based on any criminal action or history as outlined in Operational Procedures and in accordance with the laws of the applicable country or region within.
 Notice of such denial or revocation will be filed with the 405th Command Staff.
 Notice of Revocation will be sent to MPS Staff and Ownership pursuant to liability.

 # Article II.
 Organizational Units
 The 405th is divided into 3 main units: Division, Regiment and Battalion.
-Most activity will be conducted at the local and regional level with the Division Staff serving as an administrate body.
+Most activity will be conducted at the local and regional level with the Division Staff serving as an administrative body.

 ## Battalion
-Battalions are small regionally based organizational unit, covering “local” geographic areas such as a State in the US, or a Country internationally.
+Battalions are small regionally based organizational units, covering “local” geographic areas such as a State in the US, or a Country internationally.

 A Battalion consists of a minimum of five (5) Deployed members unless a smaller number is deemed necessary by the RCO and is approved by Division.
-A Battalion is administered by an elected Battalion Commanding Office (BCO).
+A Battalion is administered by an elected Battalion Commanding Officer (BCO).
 Battalions are responsible for holding member meetings, providing members with events, and carrying out the policy prescribed in the 405th Mantle as well as those passed down by the Division Staff.

 Member affiliation with a Battalion is normally based upon geographical boundaries and the member's primary residence.
 A member can request to be placed in another Battalion if they feel closer to that Battalion and it is more feasible to regularly attend events with that Battalion.
 If approved by the BCO of the member's original Battalion as well as the adopting Battalion's BCO, the member may switch Battalions.